kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/json-rust@ZXMKY0f7mqqlsvyH9u-LM.md

 # json-rust

-`JSON` (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
-In `Rust`, you can work with `JSON` data using the `serde` and `serde_json` libraries.
-The `serde` library provides a way for high-performance serialization, and `serde_json` is a `serde` format for handling `JSON` data.
-The library provides mechanisms for converting between `Rust` data structures and `JSON`.
-This includes the ability to parse `JSON` data from strings or files, serialize `Rust` data structures to `JSON`, and manipulate `JSON` values directly.
+JSON handling in Rust primarily uses `serde` and `serde_json` libraries for high-performance serialization/deserialization.
+These provide seamless conversion between Rust data structures and JSON, with parsing from strings/files, serialization to JSON, and direct manipulation of JSON values.

 Visit the following resources to learn more: